 Is there a monthly subscription for PitPat?

 The core app and all activity tracking features are free with no subscription.
 PitPat offers an optional "PitPat Life" premium membership for about $5/month in the UK only, which adds vet video consultations and partner discounts.
-It is not required.
+It isn't required.